Panel Mount & Harness Tips

 Each pin order table has three columns:

-: optional color-coding for the conducting wire.- Colors do not always match the wire colors that usually tail a component; this is meant to maintain internal consistency.
+Name: an abbreviation for what the pin does.
+This is for identification only.Pin #: order of the pin in the connector.Color: optional color-coding for the conducting wire.- Colors do not always match the wire colors that usually tail a component; this is meant to maintain internal consistency.

 - Colors are solely to help visual identification.